May 2022 Issue #19

-Welcome to the tenth issue of The Simpsonian Muse.
-I am your scribe, Martha Seif Simpson, Author and Children's Librarian.
+Welcome to the nineteenth issue of The Simpsonian Muse.
+I am your scribe, Martha Seif Simpson, Author and retired Children's Librarian.
 As the header says, this monthly newsletter will feature:

 - News – Mine as well as other interesting tidbits